 The key to identifying causes of stress and eliminating them is risk assessment and employers should adopt a systematic step-by-step approach as with their other risk assessment duties under the Management of Health and Safety at Work Regulations 1992 and the other health and safety legislation referred to earlier.
 Employer should first seek to identify potential or actual causes of stress in the workplace.
 A checklist developed to suit the organisation could be used as a starting point.

 Having identified potential sources of stress in the organisation, employers should next determine the perceived level of stress among employees.
 The only way to do this is by asking employees themselves.
 This may be done by means of a questionnaire to all employees or by asking employees who take sick leave to complete a simple form asking them whether they think their illness was stress related.
 While the former may be anonymous, the latter clearly is not.
 Employers will need to explain clearly why they are asking for the information and assure employees that it will be treated on a no-blame basis.
 Other ways of determining whether there may be a problem include looking at sickness absence trends, staff turnover rates, etc.

-Employers should also ensure that they are consulting union representatives on a regular basis about all issues that affect their workforce.
+Employers should also ensure that they are consulting union reps on a regular basis about all issues that affect their workforce.

 The crucial feature of any strategy to reduce the risk of bullying and harassment is encouraging effective reporting.
 Research suggests that only serious health effects or incidents are reported, the reasons being that:

-Union representatives are often the first person that someone will talk to if they are experiencing bullying or harassment.
-From the very start, representatives can advise members to do certain things that will help their case.
+Advising members union reps are often the first person that someone will talk to if they are experiencing bullying or harassment.
+From the very start, reps can advise members to do certain things that will help their case.